oliverhaas/django-components/docs/examples/form_grid/README.md

 ## API

-### `Form` component
+### `FormGrid` component

-The `Form` component is the main container for your form fields.
+The `FormGrid` component is the main container for your form fields.
 It accepts the following arguments:

 - **`editable`** (optional, default `True`): A boolean that determines if the form is editable.
 - **`method`** (optional, default `"post"`): The HTTP method for the form submission.